Help us improve your experience.

 Whenever a device if found to be out of compliance, Mist Access Assurance issues a Change Of Authorization command and re-runs the policy.
 The policy then triggers the required corrective actions, as needed, to bring the device back in to compliance.

-The communication flow between the two services is shown in the following illustration.
+The communication flow between the two services is shown in Figure 2.

 Figure 2: Authentication and Authorization for Microsoft Intune Authentication and Authorization for Microsoft Intune